-We all want to protect our homes, primarily the people, pets and irreplaceable possessions inside.
+We all want to protect our homes, primarily the people, pets, and irreplaceable possessions inside.
 Getting an alarm system is one of the first steps you can take to help protect those things most valuable to you, but there are also a few simple steps you can take to help prevent a break-in.

 - Lock your doors and windows.
 This may seem like common sense, but often people forget to do it or feel comfortable enough in their neighborhood and leave their homes open.
-Burglars look for east targets so take the time to make sure you are locked up.
+Burglars look for easy targets so take the time to make sure you are locked up.

 - Leave the lights or tv on when you leave.
 Most times, an intruder wants to break into an empty house.
 If it looks like someone is home, they are more likely to avoid your residence.